Skip to contentSkip to footer

 Figure which explains that a healthy sustainable diet is affected bu nutrition, society & ethics, economy & food supply as well as the enviroment.

-The inclusion of plant-based diets can be seen within dietary recommendations, models, and dietary patterns around the world.
+The inclusion of plant-based diets can be seen within dietary recommendations, models, and dietary patterns around the .
 Modern dietary recommendations, which consider both health and sustainability, tend to have greater reductions of animal foods.

 YOU MAY ALSO LIKE TO: